 Is Exipure a Scam?

 We don’t believe it’s an outright scam, because the company does appear to legitimately manufacture and ship products.
-However we do believe it’s an unethical business that doesn’t highly regard the health and safety of their consumers.
+However we do consider the brand to have highly questionable marketing practices and recommend consumers avoid this company.

 Is Exipure Approved by the FDA?